cartography and geospatial data analysis by

 Current GPA: 3.8

 By going to a large university such as Arizona State I have had the luxury of having a degree program specifically tailored to my interests.
-By obtaining concurrent geographic information science and data science degrees, I am able to gain a comprehensive understanding of geospatial data analysis.
+By obtaining a degree in geographic information science, I am able to gain a comprehensive understanding of geospatial data analysis.
 I have been inspired by the prospects of visualizing and combining different data to gain new insights on issues.
 I believe the advancement of spatial data can be used to improve lives, and I am very excited to ignite that change in the world through the opportunities my education will provide.
 I am currently part of the Youthmappers Club at ASU, where we collaborate on creating humanitarian maps to improve societal issues.

 Relevant Courses: